pipefy/pipefy_message/README.md

 To test changes without install this dependency on your application, on the project root execute:

     $ make build-app
+    $ make build-app-infra

+If you need to recreate the infra (SNS and SQS) run:

+    $ make recreate-app-infra

 After that, we are going to test the gem with these commands: